 9. Transfer of Data

 9.1.
-We store and process your personal data within the European Economic Area (EEA).
-We do not transfer your data outside the EEA unless that country has adequate level of data protection.
+We store and process your personal data within the UK GDPR guidelines.
+We do not transfer your data outside the UK unless that country has adequate level of data protection.

 10. Your Rights